GwenAntell/divDivvy/README.md

-Because each subsample has the same information structure as the original dataset, we can analogously calculate summary spatial and diversity data for them using `sdsumry`.
+Because each subsample has the same information structure as the original dataset, we can analogously calculate summary spatial and diversity data for them using `sdSumry`.
 Each row of the returned matrix corresponds to one of the ten subsamples.
 In this small group of replicate subsamples, regional richness ranges from 117 to 194 genera.
 The number of localities is always 12, as was specified above, and the